Geraldcdx/Parsing-HTML/README.md

 # Parsing-HTML
-A simple parsing HTML program in QT using QWebView, QWebFrame and QWebElements written in C++
+A simple parsing HTML program in QT using QWebView, QWebFrame and QWebElements written in C++ using Qt Creator